xpresserjs/documentation/xpress-mongo/events.md

 ```

 The create event also supports targeting fields using the **dot** operator. <br/>
-if a **!undefined** value is returned, xpress-mongo will set the value of the targeted field to the value returned
+if value returned `!== undefined`, xpress-mongo will set the value of the targeted field to the value returned
 ```javascript
 /**
 * on every new document `avatar` will be set to '/images/default.png' if undefined.